svx/k8-traefik/notes.md

 - Rewrote content and reduced usage of admonitions
 - Added more CI checks (GitHub actions)
 - Added lefthook for pre-commit checks
+- Adjusted and unified to use "you" with/in voice and tone, removed "we", since we is not always friendly and also not true, the user is following the tutorial and not we and the user
+- Changes guide to tutorial, since it is a step-by-step walk-through tutorial, a guide would be more basic

+---

+Wrote different versions and did user testing with both of them, changed and improved according to feedback, the process of getting feedback and working together is awesome.
+Added more base information to make sure to meet the audience of experienced and newer people Decided to rewrite existing docs (use them as base) to make sure to stay closer to the current style.
+Starting new from scratch is usually easier